 Each generator you select should have a couple of readings: continuous (or rated) watts and maximum (or peak) watts.

 Continuous Watts are the number of watts a generator can comfortably run under.
-It’s always best to make sure whatever devices you are powering stay within this range.
-What’s a little confusing is that a generator like the Honda EU2200i is named using it’s peak wattage rating, even though it is rated at 1,800 continuous watts.
+It’s always best to ensure any devices you are powering can operate within this range.
+What’s a little confusing is that a generator like the Honda EU2200i is named using its peak wattage rating, even though it is rated at 1,800 continuous watts.

 Volts and Amps

-Voltage (or volts) is the difference in charge between two different points, while amps is a measure of how strong an electrical current is.
-Each device you purchase (from polishers, vacs, etc.) should have their power requirements listed for you.
+Voltage (or volts) is the difference in charge between two different points, while amps are a measure of how strong an electrical current is.
+Each device you purchase (from polishers, vacs, etc.) should have its power requirements listed for you.